douglasstarnes/mempy-flask-heroku/README.md

 ```
 from flask import Flask, render_template
 ```
 This function will take the path of a template relative to the `templates` directory.
 It will also optionally take a collection of keyword arguments to populate the template.
 Then it will return a string representing the final HTML document.
-For starter let's just render the document.
+For starters let's just render the document.
 Change the body of the `index()` function:
 ```python
 def index()
     return render_template('index.html')